The 9 Best High Velocity Fans

 video play icon

-This wiki has been updated 34 times since it was first published in June of 2015.
+This wiki has been updated 38 times since it was first published in June of 2015.
 If you don't have air conditioning in your shop or your garage is just too hot, cool things down a touch with a strong fan that can generate a high velocity breeze and allow you to continue working in comfort.
 Check out our comprehensive selection that includes drum models ideal for ventilating large spaces as well as some specially designed for drying freshly cleaned or painted surfaces.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.

 1. Patton PUF1810C